 Throughout the 1995–96 academic year, a team drawn from diverse divisions and departments from across the University of Wisconsin–Madison cooperated in the development of a digital archive of historical photography for Southeast Asia.
-Under the original grant from the University of Wisconsin’s Division of Information Technology (DoIT), the Center for Southeast Asian Studies, working with staff at Memorial Library, agreed to create an on–line archive of historical photography that would meet the following project agenda:
+Under the original grant from the University of Wisconsin’s Division of Information Technology (DoIT), Alfred W. McCoy with the Center for Southeast Asian Studies initiated the project, and working with staff at Memorial Library, namely Carol L. Mitchell and Peter Gorman, agreed to create an on–line archive of historical photography that would meet the following project agenda:

 - To draw scattered historical photographs of Southeast Asia into a single accessible source.

 - To transfer these visual resources into a standard digital format.

 - To make these resources available for classroom use, for faculty and student research, and for a variety of other applications.